 WHAT IS THE BABY-FRIENDLY HOSPITAL INITIATIVE?

-In 1991 the World Health Organization (WHO), in collaboration with the United Nations Children’s Fund, started the global Baby-Friendly Hospital Initiative (BFHI) in response to the 1990 Innocenti Declaration on the Protection, Promotion and Support of Breastfeeding call for action.
-The BFHI encourages and recognizes hospitals and birthing centers that successfully implement the Ten Steps to Successful Breastfeeding and the International Code of Marketing of Breast-milk Substitutes.
+In 1991, the World Health Organization (WHO) collaborated with the United Nations Children’s Fund to start the global Baby-Friendly Hospital Initiative (BFHI) in response to the 1990 Innocenti Declaration on the Protection, Promotion and Support of Breastfeeding call for action.
+The BFHI encourages and recognizes hospitals and birthing centers that successfully implement the Ten Steps to Successful Breastfeeding and the International Code of Marketing of Breast-Milk Substitutes.
 To learn more, please review the Breastfeeding in Facilities Providing Maternity and Newborn Services Guideline, or review WHO Recommendations: Intrapartum Care for a Positive Childbirth Experience.

 WHY IS THE BABY-FRIENDLY HOSPITAL INITIATIVE IMPORTANT?